How exactly do you say be quiet in Italian?

 Be quiet! (feminine group, informal)

-The polite form can either be stia zitto (if male) or stia zitta (if female).
-Obviously, you shouldn’t use these forms unless you really, really mean to.
+The polite form can be either stia zitto (if male) or stia zitta (if female).
+Of course, you shouldn’t use these forms unless you really, really mean it.

 Be quiet! (masculine)

 The last way to say be quiet in Italian is taci, which comes from the verb tacere which means to shut up.
 This is quite aggressive.

 As you probably already guessed, tacete and taccia are the plural and polite forms of taci, respectively.

 Be quiet!
 Shut up! (plural)

 Taci, Giorgio, sto cercando di dormire!

 Ragazzi, tacete un momento!